Abruptive/Wordboot/README.md

 # Credits

-Developed and maintained by [Alexandru Doda](https://alexandru.co), the 'Wordpress Plugin' is inspired by the plugin [boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) developed by [Devin Vinson](https://github.com/DevinVinson).
+Developed and maintained by [Alexandru Doda](https://alexandru.co), the Wordpress Plugin is inspired by the plugin [boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) developed by [Devin Vinson](https://github.com/DevinVinson).